Nkenke Kekana: Private and public entities: 2003–present

 Although Kekana's term in Parliament was not due to end until the 2004 general election, he announced in April 2003 that he would resign his seat in order to join Telkom, where he replaced Victor Moche as group executive for regulatory affairs and public policy.
 The Communications Users Association of South Africa expressed concern that, because of Kekana's political connections, his appointment would stifle competition in the telecommunications industry.
 He resigned from Telkom at the end of June 2005 in order to "pursue other career opportunities".

 Upon leaving Telkom, Kekana established Mowana 5 Mile, a consortium formed with the Mophatlane twins and others to bid on black economic empowerment (BEE) deals.
 Mowana was shortlisted for a major R7.5 billion BEE transaction with Vodacom but, following a prolonged and politically charged bidding process, lost out to Thebe Investments and Royal Bafokeng Holdings in 2008.
-Also in 2005, Kekana – with his former comrades Paul Mashatile, Mike Maile, and Bridgman Sithole – launched an investment vehicle called Dibata Bata Investments.

 Business Connexion remained among Kekana's most significant projects: it was subject to a failed takeover bid by Telkom in 2007 and by 2008 it was one of the largest information technology firms in South Africa, with 4,500 employees and revenues just below R4 billion.
-It received several lucrative tenders from the Gauteng provincial government through the Gauteng Shared Services Centre.
 As of 2008, Kekana (still in partnership with the Mophatlane brothers) was a director and major shareholder of Galdex Holdings, which owned 25.1% of Business Connexion.
+Business Connexion was later bought by Telkom.

-At the same time, by 2007, Kekana was Deputy Chairperson of the Gauteng Film Commission, which reported to the government office of Paul Mashatile, Kekana's business partner and by then a Member of the Executive Council in Gauteng.
-Kekana was also a member of the Provincial Executive Committee of the ANC in Gauteng and for a period was its spokesperson.
-By 2017, Kekana was the head of communications for the Gauteng ANC.
+At the same time, by 2007, Kekana was Deputy Chairperson of the Gauteng Film Commission later Chairperson.
+His career in the broadcasting and film industry started in the 80s.
+He worked at the SABC as a technician and later became a producer and director of several documentaries including Ulibambe Lingashona,a 5-part series on the history of the ANC.
+Kekana was a long standing member of ANC Gauteng Provincial Executive Committee and was head of communication and spokesperson for the Gauteng ANC.